- Conscientious behavior and responsible consumption of alcohol is appreciated off boat. and not

 ● Are you a volunteer?
 Is everyone here a volunteer?

 The MV Lotus Foundation owes its continuing success to the efforts of our volunteers.
 And yes – The skippers, engineers, and stewards are all volunteers.
 And we are happy to speak with anyone about volunteering.

 We are a nonprofit organization, which is open to the public year round.
 Anybody can come by.
 We are not a private club.

 Can I rent this facility for my wedding/meeting/Cub Scouts?

 Yes, our facilities are available for special events.
 Rental rates and more information can be found on our website.

 Part of the MV Lotus funding comes from earned revenue, the rest comes from contributions.
 Earned income includes donations by guests of our Historic Tours and our Seattle Maritime Experience 1909 of spending a day and night aboard, Tea Parties workshops, small gift sales, and facility rentals.
 Contributions include, businesses sponsoring events, grants and individual contributions.

-Thanks for caring about LOTUS we are happy to have you aboard!
+Thanks to everyone for caring about LOTUS we are happy to have you aboard!